-- If it is possible for the settlor to revoke the trust and unconditionally reclaim the assets (a revocable trust), and if the settlor has substantial influence on the investment decisions of the trustee, then the items of income (Einkünfte) and assets of the trust will most likely be taxed as items of income and assets of the settlor (viewed as a nominee arrangement). - Irrevocable trusts of which more than 50% of the beneficiaries or remaindermen are relatives of the settlor are treated as foreign "family foundations," and, are subject to the German controlled foreign companies (CFC) legislation (i.e., if the settlor is a resident in Germany, the items of income of the trust will be directly attributed to him or her and be subject to German income tax irrespective of whether there is a distribution to the beneficiaries). - If the settlor is a nonresident, but one beneficiary or remainderman is resident in Germany, the items of income and assets of such an irrevocable trust will be attributed proportionally to such beneficiary or remainderman and will be subject to German income tax irrespective of whether there is a distribution to the beneficiaries. - If the income from the trust fund is kept in a lower-tier company in which the trust (if applicable with a related party) holds more than 50% (1% in the case of certain investment income), the items of income of such company will be attributed to the settlors or beneficiaries proportionally as well. - Following the proceedings initiated against Germany for breach of contract in connection with the considerable doubt as to the compliance with European law, the German CFC legislation was modified in 2009.
-Consequently, items of income should not be attributed if the trust or its management is domiciled in an EU/EEA Member State.
+- If it is possible for the settlor to revoke the trust and unconditionally reclaim the assets (a revocable trust), and if the settlor has substantial influence on the investment decisions of the trustee, then the items of income (Einkünfte) and assets of the trust will most likely be taxed as items of income and assets of the settlor (viewed as a nominee arrangement). - ► Irrevocable trusts of which more than 50% of the beneficiaries or remaindermen are relatives of the settlor are treated as foreign "family foundations" and are subject to the German CFC legislation, i.e., if the settlor is a resident in Germany, the items of income of the trust will be directly attributed to him or her and be subject to German income tax irrespective of whether there is a distribution to the beneficiaries. - If the settlor is a nonresident, but one beneficiary or remainderman is resident in Germany, the items of income and assets of such an irrevocable trust will be attributed proportionally to such beneficiary or remainderman and will be subject to German income tax irrespective of whether there is a distribution to such person. - If the income from the trust fund is kept in a lower-tier company in which the trust (if applicable with a related party) holds more than 50% (1% in the case of certain investment income), and on which the general CFC rules apply, the items of income of such company will be attributed to the settlors or beneficiaries proportionally as well. - ► The aforesaid rules do not apply if the trust or its management is domiciled in an EU/EEA Member State.
 Nevertheless, the beneficiaries of the income of the trust must additionally provide evidence that they have legally and factually been deprived of the power of disposal over the trust assets. - If the income from an irrevocable trust is distributed to beneficiaries residing in Germany, it is taxable in Germany provided that there has been no taxation according to German CFC legislation.
 Thus, the German CFC law takes priority over the German income tax law.